neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 ### Unpredictable cues

-In some cases, unpredictable cues may be more informative than predictable ones for reproductive timing
+In some cases, unpredictable cues (such as rain fall) may be more informative than predictable ones (such as annual changes in day length) for reproductive timing

 :::{image} /images/unpredictable-cues.png
 :width: 600